 In this service you will find an overview of the available catalogs, including some characteristics of the catalog.
 Based upon the identifier, <CBS> or <CBS-maatwerk> you can build the link to the catalog.

 This service offers an overview of available datasets.
-At the moment it is limited to only one dataset in one catalog.
+At the moment it is limited to 3 datasets in one catalog.

 In regard to the DCAT-AP-NL profile CBS had added three extra fields.
 The field ObservationCount shows how many cells the dataset contains.
 This gives an indication of the size of the dataset.
 The field ObservationsModified indicates when the observations are updated.
 The field DatasetType shows the attribute of the cells in the dataset.
 The following values are allowed:

 • Numeric: all cells are of type numeric.
 This makes it easy to handle the cells in Business Intelligence tools, such as Power BI or Excel.